 First see in

-To avoid hardware related issues at Power On Authentication (POA) level, the installer of Sophos SafeGuard Enterprise, version 5.40.0 and above, checks several hardware conditions, including, for example, the BIOS version, hardware model, etc. By comparing these against the existing DB file, the installer can determine if your system requires non-default POA settings applied.
+To avoid hardware related issues at Power On Authentication (POA) level, the installer of Sophos SafeGuard Enterprise, checks several hardware conditions, including, for example, the BIOS version, hardware model, etc. By comparing these against the existing DB file, the installer can determine if your system requires non-default POA settings applied.

 The Client msi package includes a DB file containing details of computers for which information was available at the time of the release.
 This file can be customized to reflect the hardware of a particular environment.